Driver who looped Manhattan in 24 minutes convicted of recklessness

 An attorney for Tang could not immediately be reached for comment.

-The District Attorney’s Office declined to say how fast Tang was going but said that information would be released later in the day.

-The video at the center of Tang’s trial, which appears to have been filmed from the dashboard of a 2006 BMW Z4, was posted on YouTube in August of last year and has attracted over 800,000 viewers.
+The video at the center of Tang’s trial, which appears to have been filmed from the dashboard of a 2006 BMW Z4, was posted on YouTube in August 2013 and has attracted over 800,000 viewers.

-To the soundtrack of electronic dance music, the video shows a car weaving in and out of traffic at an accelerated rate, zipping through tunnels and under bridges.
+To the soundtrack of electronic dance music, the video shows a car weaving in and out of traffic, zipping through tunnels and under bridges.

 The six-minute video, which was shown in sped-up motion and appears to be shot at night, ends when the car reaches the same spot where it started from.